 European Heritage Weeks – Facebook Live Visits 2021

-Given the success of last year’s virtual edition of the event and seen the extension of the travel restriction measures across Europe, this spring the European Heritage Weeks will take place online once again.
+Given the success of last year’s virtual edition of the event and see the extension of the travel restriction measures across Europe, this spring the European Heritage Weeks took place online once again.

-The format did not change: over four weekends between April and May, some private owners from different corners of Europe will open and present their historic houses on the EHH social media through short virtual live guided tours.
-In this way, the owners will be able to promote and enhance their houses even during this difficult period while people from all around the world will have the chance to travel and discover our invaluable European private heritage sites while staying at home.
+The format did not change: over four weekends between April and May, some private owners from different corners of Europe opened and presented their historic houses on the EHH social media through short virtual live guided tours.
+In this way, the owners were able to promote and enhance their houses even during this difficult period while people from all around the world had the chance to travel and discover our invaluable European private heritage sites while staying at home.

-This year, the virtual visits will be broadcast live simultaneously on both Facebook and YouTube.
+This year, the virtual visits have been broadcasted live simultaneously on both Facebook and YouTube.

-On Saturday the 17th of April at 15:00 CET, the first round of the event will take place and three houses will be presented: Antouaniko Mansion (Greece), Ballykilcavan house (Ireland) and Amadé-Bajzáth-Pappenheim castle (Hungary).
-The first round of live tours will be introduced by the EHH Executive President, Alfonso Pallavicini.
-The participants in the following rounds are from Finland, Romania, Austria, France, Portugal, Italy and Sweden.
+On Saturday the 17th of April at 15:00 CET, the first round of the event took place and three houses have been presented: Antouaniko Mansion (Greece), Ballykilcavan house (Ireland) and Amadé-Bajzáth-Pappenheim castle (Hungary).
+The first round of live tours has been introduced by the EHH Executive President, Alfonso Pallavicini.
+The participants in the following rounds were from Finland, Romania, Austria, France, Portugal, Italy and Sweden.
 While waiting impatiently for being able to physically travel again, follow all the updates about our flagship event on this website and Facebook page .
 Do not miss this great opportunity to travel around Europe while remaining at home!

 First Round (17th of April):